eshwen/SemivisibleJets/README.md

 ```bash
 pip install --user --upgrade -r requirements.txt
 ```
-- Some rudimentary plotting, for a quick look at distributions, can be done by running [utils/plotSVJHistos.py](plotSVJHistos.py).
+- Some rudimentary plotting, for a quick look at distributions, can be done by running [plotSVJHistos.py](utils/plotSVJHistos.py).
 You just need to specify the root files in the list `files`.
+- This repository utlises many software packages.
+To cite any of them, I have listed their BibTeX entries in [software_references.bib](utils/software_references.bib)

 ## Contact <a name="contact"></a>